 "As are most Vulcans."
 He took the energy bars and set them on her nightstand, then proceeded to pull off her uniform.
 Despite her protests of wanting some equity, he had her fully undressed and was still in his uniform as he stared at her for a long time.

-She grew uncomfortable, crossed her arms over her chest, and he said, "Do not do that."
+She grew uncomfortable and crossed her arms over her chest, but he said, "Do not do that."

 "Spock, what are you doing?"

 "Deciding that you are wrong if you think you are not my type."

 She started to laugh.
 "Would you please get naked, too?"

 He undressed with an efficiency that did not surprise her in the least.
 "You have a shower, I believe."

 She took his hand and led him into the bathroom, got the water the temperature she liked it, then drew him into the shower stall.